Medical expert of the article

 Epidemiology

-Pinched nerves in the thoracic spine are less common than those in the lumbar and cervical spine and are often misdiagnosed.
+Pinched nerves in the thoracic spine are less common than in the lumbar and cervical spine and are often misdiagnosed.

-Causes of the pinching of the thoracic nerve
+Causes thoracic nerve entrapment

 Common causes of a pinched nerve in the thoracic spine include: